-As part of the on-going efforts to improve the living environment, we continue to replace temporary roadside refuse collection points (RCPs) with off-street facilities in enclosed buildings equipped with modern deodorizing installations to minimise any possible environmental nuisance to nearby residents.
-Construction works for the RCP at Hing Shing Road in Kwai Chung, Yee Kuk Street in Sham Shui Po, Lam Tsuen in Tai Po and Penny's Bay on Lantau are in the pipeline.
+As part of the on-going efforts to improve the living environment, we continue to replace temporary roadside RCPs with off-street facilities in enclosed buildings equipped with modern deodorizing installations to minimise any possible environmental nuisance to nearby residents.
+The RCPs at Hing Shing Road in Kwai Chung, Penny's Bay on Lantau and Lam Tsuen in Tai Po were completed.
+Construction works for the RCPs at Yee Kuk Street in Sham Shui Po and Tat Yan Square in Tuen Mun are in the pipeline.
 Enlargement works to the RCP at Shung Yan Street, Kwun Tong are in progress.
-In addition, upgrading works to 48 RCPs in the New Territories to enhance pollution control were completed in 2004.

-Besides, improvement works to 18 public toilets and aqua privies were completed in 2004 as part of the Public Toilet Improvement Programme.
-Conversion of 100 aqua privies into flushing toilets as initiated by the former Team Clean chaired by the Chief Secretary for Administration is also underway.
+Besides, improvement works to 11 public toilets and aqua privies were completed in 2005 as part of the Public Toilet Improvement Programme.
+Under the capital works project for conversion of 100 aqua privies into flushing toilets initiated by the former Team Clean, 8 aqua privies were converted into flushing toilets in 2005.